-1. Cut a Shirt Shape from Fun Foam.
+1. Cut a Shirt Shape (PDF Pattern) from Fun Foam.
 Cut out circles for buttons, pocket shapes, or other decorative shapes.

 2. Mark dots on the fun foam around the edge of the coat about a half an inch apart with a black sharpie.
 Punch tiny holes through the fun foam at the dots using a sharp needle.
 Turn the coat over and mark dots on the other side of the coat where you can see the holes.
 Mark the dots farther apart for younger children.

 3. Have the children sew from dot to dot using plastic needles and embroidery floss or yarn.

 * My 3 1/2 year old child can do this project with some help.
 I would not recommend doing this project with children under 5 if you have a large group because they will need a lot of help with it.
 If you want to do this with younger children, cut out a simple shape like a small heart.
 Put about 10 dots around the edge of the shape and let them practice on that.